 • Measures taken to prevent pollution of the receiving groundwater and/or surface waters (during and after construction); and,

-• Provide a surface water management and maintenance plan for the lifetime of the development which must include arrangements for adoption by any public authority or statutory undertaker or any other arrangements to secure the operation of the scheme throughout its lifetime.
+• .

 ii) A surface water management and maintenance plan for the sustainable drainage features and drainage network.
 This shall evidence of how

 the on-site surface water drainage systems shall be maintained and managed during construction and